 This was seriously aggravated when some of our female rather plus size group members returned to the boat and started eating bread.
 Undeniably they all had breakfast as Malays don’t start a day without food.
-As a matter of fact they eat all the bloody time.
+As a matter of fact they eat practically all the time.
 But it was just 10am.
 We had only set off and lunch was planned for 12pm.
 In the state I was I just couldn’t watch that.
 ‘Can they really not survive a couple hours without munching something?
 And wasn’t this bread for the fish anyway?’ ran through my head as the boat was rocking from side to side and with every new bite of the fellow trippers and boat rocking I was even closer than ever to vomiting.

 My face became green and I was thinking how much of an embarrassment this would be once I’d start vomiting into the sea full of orange life vests hunting some spectacular sight of fish.
 “Sonia!”
 I suddenly heard.
 I turned my head and I saw Amri, the captain, looking at me.
 “Are you okay?”
 He asked and quickly came closer to me.
 Obviously I wasn’t.
 I saw it coming but Amri told me to get up and go to the front of the boat.
 He gave me a life vest to lay on and voilà a miracle.
 Embarrassment postponed, and I suddenly felt a tiny bit better.
 Hats off to Amri, the great captain from Bushman.
 He later told me he could see from my face something was wrong so he rushed to the rescue.
 If nothing else, I gained a lot more respect for this guy and his captain skills!
 He totally saved the day!